a snapshot, frozen in time,

 dim the lights, close your eyes,

-you breathe in the same salt air depicted in our photographs,
+you breathe in the same salt air depicted in their photographs,

 But it seems we’re stuck, frozen in time,